 Crime in New York City

 Trump has pointed fingers at Democratic mayors for overseeing rising violent crime, and New York City Mayor Bill de Blasio features heavily in his complaints.
 The president explicitly blamed de Blasio in late July, saying the rise is happening “because you have a radical left mayor who doesn’t know what he’s doing.”
 Trump had even put the heat on Cuomo to tamp down on violent crime in the city or else see an influx of federal officers.
 Cuomo apparently talked him down from that stance.
 Still, New York continues to feature heavily in his commentary on shootings and violence.
-He attributed crime and chaos to policies such as ending cash bail, closing prisons and defunding police departments on Tuesday, specifically pointing to New York as an example – although New York hasn’t ended cash bail, and crime is also up in cities that haven’t recently reformed bail laws or reduced police funding.
-“New York’s Finest are as good as it gets, and they should be allowed to do their job,” Trump said Tuesday.
+He attributed crime and chaos to policies such as ending cash bail, closing prisons and defunding police departments, specifically pointing to New York as an example – although New York hasn’t ended cash bail, and crime is also up in cities that haven’t recently reformed bail laws or reduced police funding.
+“New York’s Finest are as good as it gets, and they should be allowed to do their job,” Trump said.
 “If they do their job, if they’re allowed to do their job, the New York City problem will be solved and be solved quickly.”

 A “rerun” of Carolyn Maloney’s primary

 None of the candidates in New York’s 12th Congressional District nor state elected officials have found evidence of fraud.
 And days after Maloney cemented her victory, Trump continued to fixate on the race.
-“She won, but they have no idea where the ballots are,” he declared falsely on Fox News Tuesday night.
+“She won, but they have no idea where the ballots are,” he declared falsely on Fox News.
 While many absentee ballots were invalidated for missing postmarks or late deliveries – which Maloney’s opponent Suraj Patel successfully sued the state over – they are hardly missing.